ThomasObenaus/heatpump-stats/PLAN.md

        - **Primary Strategy (Modulation)**:
          - Formula: `Power (kW) = Rated Power (16kW) * Modulation (%)`.
          - API Properties: `heating.compressors.0.power` (Rated) and `heating.compressors.0.sensors.power` (Modulation).
+         - **Refinement**: We will use `heating.compressors.0.statistics.hours` (Cumulative Runtime) to determine the exact runtime fraction within the 5-minute interval.
+           - `Energy (kWh) = Power (kW) * (Hours_Current - Hours_Previous)`.
+           - This accounts for short-cycling where the pump might be OFF at the moment of polling but ran during the interval.
+           - _Limitation_: We still assume constant modulation during the run interval, which is an approximation.
        - **Secondary Strategy (Delta T)**:
          - Formula: $P (kW) = \dot{V} (m^3/h) \times 1.16 (kWh/m^3K) \times (T_{supply} - T_{return})$.
          - Requires: User-configured `ESTIMATED_FLOW_RATE` (since pump speed is unknown).